Childhood and Motivation to work in Litigation

 - K –v- IH, acted as a mediator and resolved the case amicably without having to spent money on litigation.

-- Recently he is now developing his interest in cinema litigation.
+- Recently he is now developing his interest to build wider network in legal services.

 3) Criminal Litigation: